Sociodemographic Differences in Pandemic Experiences Among Families in the US

 Media advisory: The full study is linked to this news release.

-Authors: Steven A. Anderson, Ph.D., M.P.P., of the Food and Drug Administration in Silver Spring, Maryland, is the corresponding author.
+Authors: Yanhong Gong, Ph.D., of the Huazhong University of Science and Technology in Wuhan, Hubei, China, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.